escapegameibk/host/README.md

 # Cutting stuff out

 Some things may be completely omitted via a preprocessor definition.
-You can, for example, add a -D NOMTSP to the gcc comandline inside the Makefile.
+You can, for example, add a -D NOMTSP to the gcc comandline inside the Makefile, to cut out the MTSP module.
+This might be done to minimize the size of the binary, or if a module isn't nescessary and you would like to avoid it's dependencies.
 The following is a list of these definitions:

 - NOMTSP : Completely disables and removes the MTSP module.
 - COLOR : Enables Color in the debug output.
-- HEADLESS : Completely disables and removes the interface.
+- HEADLESS : Completely disables and removes the interface module.
 - NOHINTS : Completely disables ad removes the Hinting system.
 - NOALARM : Completely disables and removes the alarm system.
 - NOEC : Completely disables and removes the ECPROTO module.